SimaticResearchActivity/FBAE/README.md

 6. Implement `Foo::execute()` method to handle the different messages your algorithm can receive.

        - Build the vector containing rank of participants which will behave as braodcasters during execution.
 Call `setBroadcasters(std::move(thisVzector))`.
        - Build the vector containing rank of participants your process needs to establish a communication link with.
-Call `getSession()->getCommLayer()->openDestAndWaitIncomingMsg()` with this vector.
+Call `getSessionLayer()->getCommLayer()->openDestAndWaitIncomingMsg()` with this vector.

 7. Implement `Foo::totalOrderBroadcast()` method.
 To do so, you must decide if:
        - Your algorithm sends immediately a message to one or several processes, like *Sequencer* algorithm.